Running an OCI Container on FreeBSD with Podman and ocijail

 Website: https://podman.io

 That image comes from Doug Rabson’s registry (he’s the ocijail author).
-It pulled, ran, and exited.
-Under the hood: Podman asked ocijail to create a jail, ran the hello binary inside it, and destroyed the jail on exit.
+Podman pulled it, created a jail through ocijail, ran the hello binary, and removed the jail again on exit.

 Everything runs as root.
 Rootless Podman is not available on FreeBSD yet: it’s a known gap that the Foundation has documented.